TamimEhsan/TamimEhsan/README.md

 ### Hi there 👋

+I am Md.
+Tamimul Ehsan.
+But you will find me everywhere with handle name Tamim Ehsan.
+I am an undergraduate student at BUET CSE.

 - 💻 I ~like~ **love** coding
 - 🔭 I’m currently working on a educational platform.
 Keep an eye for it.